CSCfi/csc-user-guide/docs/data/sensitive-data/sd-connect-beta.md

 # Data sharing

-!!!
-Note
+!!! note

-    When transferring personal data **outside EU** under the General Data Protection Regulation (GDPR), please verify that the destination country or recipient organization offers an adequate level of data protection, as determined by the European Commission.
+    - When transferring personal data **outside EU** under the General Data Protection Regulation (GDPR), please verify that the destination country or recipient organization offers an adequate level of data protection, as determined by the European Commission.
 For more information, [click here](https://commission.europa.eu/law/law-topic/data-protection/international-dimension-data-protection/adequacy-decisions_en).
-In the absence of an adequacy decision, alternative safeguards are necessary.
+    - In the absence of an adequacy decision, alternative safeguards are necessary.
 Kindly consult your organization's legal office for guidance.
-Addittionally, CSC as the data processor needs to maintain accurate records of processing activities.
+    - Addittionally, CSC as the data processor needs to maintain accurate records of processing activities.
 Please contact us at servidesk@csc.fi (subject:sensitive data) to report international data transfers (this also includes **adding collaboratos affiliated to an internation organziation as a member of a CSC project**).

 With SD Connect, you can  share folders across different CSC projects.
 To initiate the sharing process, you'll need the Share ID—a 32-digit code associated with the target CSC project.
 The recipient can copy the Share ID from the user interface and provide it to you via email.
 You can share a folder with multiple CSC projects by entering their respective Share IDs in the dedicated window.